ridwan414-hub/labinfo-cypress/README.md

 Follow these steps to integrate e2e test with cypress in the `labinfo-backend` and `labinfo-frontend` branches:

-1. Git clone the repo and run `npm install cypress --save-dev`
+1. Git clone the repo and run `npm install`

 2. To Test with ui command `npm run cypress:open` and in command line `npm run test:e2e`